jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

       Attributes: year, month, day, hour,
       minute, second, microsecond, and tzinfo.

-  I also see `datetime.timedelta <https://docs.python.org/3/library/datetime.html?highlight=datetime#timedelta-objects>`_ objects which are the difference between two datetime instances
+  I also see `datetime.timedelta`_ objects which are the difference between two `datetime.datetime`_ instances

   .. code-block:: python